arrayexpress/ae_auto/docs/source/structure.rst

-* Automation: This is the core package that has most used and important modules.
+* :ref:`automation_ref`: This is the core package that has most used and important modules.
 This include:
     a. :ref:`ena`:  The module for ENA brokering pipeline.
         This module automates the process of submitting sequencing experiments to ENA.
     b. :ref:`ae_publication`: collecting, scoring and saving new publications appear on |europe_pmc|.